 If you suffer with dental phobia, you’ll be inclined to think that nobody else feels the way you do – after all, who else would rather be dead or prefer a global nuclear disaster in which everyone dies to meeting up with a dentist?

-Actually, quite a lot of people !
+Actually, quite a lot of people :D!
 While there are no reliable statistics (after all, few dental phobics will freely admit to never visiting a dentist… that’s if they hang around to complete the questionnaire!), the most conservative estimates reckon that 5% of people in Western countries avoid dentists altogether due to fear.
 And many more are anxious about dentistry.

 However, most people actually don’t mind going to the dentist.
 There is a reason for this – nowadays, dentistry can be pain-free and there are many personable, kind and compassionate dental professionals around.
 Many if not most people who’ve suffered with dental fears and phobias reckon that having found the right dentist for them has made all the difference.
 This is especially true when fears were caused by previous bad experiences.